MatSim91/Milestone-Project-2-Memory-Game/README.md

 - The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project:

-    -   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmatsim91.github.io%2FMilestone-Project-1-One-Porcent%2F) - I have validated using Direct Input from each HTML page and by URL.
+    -   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - I have validated using Direct Input from each HTML page and by URL.

-    -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmatsim91.github.io%2FMilestone-Project-1-One-Porcent%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) - I have validated CSS using Direct Input and by URL.
-OBS: There is 10 warning due to some -webkits added on CSS, they were imported from external libraries and are needed to add interactivity.
+    -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - I have validated CSS using Direct Input and by URL.
+No errors appeared on the output.

     - [Web Formatter](https://webformatter.com/) - Was also used for checking for any errors in HTML and CSS.